 Check with your cellphone provider whether you will be able to use your phone in China.
 Companies like AT&T and Verizon will charge you a flat fee for every 24 hours that you use your phone in another country (typically $10 per day).
 Only activate the plan on days that you will really need to access WiFi, though, or the price can really add up.
 You may want to invest in a local SIM card if you’ll be in the country for any substantial amount of time.
 Since we were only there for 10 days, we relied on free WiFi at our hotels and apps that were available offline as well.
 All of these apps function in English exclusively.
 My travel companion accessed his AT&T extra coverage a few days when we needed the navigation features.

 You’ve likely heard by now that you won’t be able to access many programs while in China.
 The Chinese government has limited foreign companies from providing service inside China.
 It is like a technological Great Wall (affectionately known as the Great Firewall).
 You can overcome this by installing a VPN program on your electronics.
 VPN, short for Virtual Private Network, allows you to use your electronics by sending a signal that you’re somewhere else.
+It can also help to improve your internet speed, which you can test on sites like speedcheck.org and others.
 You can post your vacation photos on Facebook because it looks like your phone is in New York, or Los Angeles, or wherever you’ve set as your location.
 This is absolutely a MUST if you’re in China!
 You know you need to share your photos of the Great Wall and other sights in Beijing!

 I’ve used VPNExpress for the better part of a year now, including using it when I travel within the United States.
 It prevents hackers from getting into my account when I use public WiFi.
 You can read here about why you should use VPN whether you’re traveling or not.
 There are other VPN providers (search “VPN”) but we had no problems with ExpressVPN.
 You can get 12 months of service for about $100.
 They often have special deals, like three months free with the purchase of 12 months for $99.
 They have shorter and longer-term plans but we were so happy that we use it all the time.
 Five devices can use the program simultaneously, enough for most couples.